talron23/NodeJS_query_ElasticSearch/README.md

 - AWS Account with an S3 bucket

 ## Stream Log data to Amazon OpenSearch domain
-Our goal is to analyze S3 bucket audit logs.
-Therefore, we are starting by making sure we have an S3 bucket.
+Our goal is to analyze S3 bucket audit logs, so we start by ensuring we have an S3 bucket.

 ### CloudTrail

-We'll use cloudtrail to store all the audit logs of the S3 bucket in a new bucket.
-When creating the trail, we will configure a KMS key in order to make sure our logs files will be encrypted:
+We use CloudTrail to store all audit logs of the S3 bucket in a new bucket.
+When creating the trail, we configure a KMS key for encrypting log files:

 ![KMS](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/b6aeb5eb-d4ae-477e-b1e6-90a607aaebe6|width=80)